-The Aalberts Industries group is committed to conduct its business with honesty and integrity, to follow the law and to make sure that each employee and business partner is treated respectfully.
-Aalberts Industries is proud of its excellent reputation as a responsible and reliable partner.
+The Aalberts group is committed to conduct its business with honesty and integrity, to follow the law and to make sure that each employee and business partner is treated respectfully.
+Aalberts is proud of its excellent reputation as a responsible and reliable partner.

-Notwithstanding local company specific values, business principles or other local codes already in place, this code of conduct contains the seven main business standards as rules of ethical behaviour all Aalberts Industries employees must follow.
+Notwithstanding local company specific values, business principles or other local codes already in place, this code of conduct contains the seven main business standards as rules of ethical behaviour all Aalberts employees must follow.

 In some circumstances however it may be uncertain how a business standard should be explained and followed.
 This code of conduct therefore includes annexes providing (i) further explanation, (ii) examples and (iii) a Q&A per business standard.
-When in doubt, please discuss with your manager or send your question to Aalberts Industries.
+When in doubt, please discuss with your manager or send your question to Aalberts.